Learn more about marijuana in New York

 - On any college or university campus or property

-- In hospitals or health care facilities (with exceptions for residential care facilities)
+- In hospitals or healthcare facilities (with exceptions for residential care facilities)

 - In the zoo

-- In any indoor arena
+- In an indoor arena